Python3pkg/API-Python-SDK/README.md

 trackvia.create_record(3, records)
 ```

-for more information, you can use pyrdoc on the command line to read the documentation `pydoc trackvia`
+for more information, you can use pydoc on the command line to read the documentation `pydoc trackvia`